×

 Availability

 5G is still a new technology.
-Although 5G coverage has grown hugely, especially in the US, it's still not universally available.
+Although 5G coverage has grown hugely, especially in the U.S., it's still not universally available.
 There’s a disparity between urban and rural areas because devices using the highest-band frequency (millimeter-wave or mmWave) must be very close to a 5G node to get a signal.
 The low-band sub-6Hz spectrum allows wider coverage but slower speeds.

 Security